-As the sun rises, a bird soars across the holy land.
+As the sun rises, a Hoopoe soars across the holy land.
 It swoops in and out, revealing the grandeur of the land, the diversity of its peoples, and the hustle and bustle of daily life, prayer, order, and chaos.
-The dove flies back and forth between two neighborhoods in Jerusalem.
-An Israeli neighborhood and a Palestinian neighborhood.
-The two neighborhoods burst with life as the TOWNSPEOPLE SING: "Schuunah-Hai" ("Neighborhood").

 Act I: Childhood